iron-fish/website/docs/whitepaper/7_consensus_verification.md

 Lastly, the **randomness** is valid if the hash of all the block header contents (including the randomness) results in a hash that is numerically less than the target specified for that block.

 ## Validating the Block Body
 Validating the block body consists of verifying all the transactions in the block.
-This can be done in parallel as each transaction should be valid independent of one another.
+This can be done in parallel as each transaction should be valid and independent of one another.
 See [Transaction Verification](6_transaction.md#transaction-verification) on how a transaction is verified.